 The city is located on the Atlantic Ocean at the mouth of the river Bou Regreg.
 On the facing shore of the river lies Salé, the city's main commuter town.
 Rabat is accessible by train through the ONCF system and by plane through the nearby Rabat–Salé Airport.
 The Moroccan capital was ranked at second place by CNN in its "Top Travel Destinations of 2013.
 It is one of four Imperial cities of Morocco, and the medina of Rabat is listed as a World Heritage Site.

-Medina Medina, or "Old Town", is home to a 12th-
+Medina Medina, or "Old Town", is home to a 12th-century mosque called the Grand Mosque.

 Explore Essaouira and Agadir on Atlantic coast

 Essaouira formerly known as Mogador,has long been considered as one of the best anchorages of the Moroccan coast.
-The medina is home to many small arts and crafts businesses, notably cabinet making and 'thuya' wood-
+The medina is home to many small arts and crafts businesses, notably cabinet making and 'thuya' wood-carving (using roots of the Tetraclinis tree), both of which have been practised in Essaouira for centuries.

 Explore Chefcahouen and Tangier